Human Performance & Fitness Concentration

 Note for Transfer Students

-It is strongly recommended that transfer students complete (or are scheduled to complete) BIO 237: Human Anatomy & Physiology I w/Lab and BIO 238: Human Anatomy & Physiology II w/Lab (or their equivalents at other institutions) with a grade of C or higher before transferring to Exercise Science.
+It is strongly recommended that transfer students complete (or are scheduled to complete) BIOL 237: Human Anatomy & Physiology I w/Lab and BIOL 238: Human Anatomy & Physiology II w/Lab (or their equivalents at other institutions) with a grade of C or higher before transferring to Exercise Science.
 Both courses are necessary to progress through the major, and not having these courses already completed may delay your progress and/or your graduation semester.
 Please contact the Exercise Science Department with questions or to schedule a meeting with the Department Chair to discuss your options.

 Internships